itsbanjo/vyos-demo/README.md

 # Vyos Ansible Demo

 Very simple Network Automation for building a BGP network in VYOS using Ansible and Vagrant in VirtualBox environment.
-This has been tested in a Fedora Core 37 Operating system only.
-Its likely going to fail the vagrant provisioning using Windows because it is explicitly using eno1 when provisioning the public interface.
+This has been tested in a Fedora Core 37 Operating system and Windows 10 using WSL.

-The public_network will be bridge to your existing home network so you can access the SSH directly and you can change the management IP of the VYOS accordingly.
-The default management IP is using 192.168.123.0/24 asubnet.
+The public_network is a bridge to your existing home network so you can access the SSH directly so reconfigure the management IP of the VYOS accordingly.
+The default management IP is using 192.168.123.0/24 subnet.
 While the private_network is using 192.168.5.0/30 and 192.168.56.4/30 for point-to-point connectivity respectively.

 I've turned off ssh host key verification in ansible.cfg.
 So, work with caution.